LCassio99/day-one-dev-kit-preview/README.md

 # Day One Dev Kit (Preview)

+> A tiny starter kit to help developers define their first feature and actually start building.

 Most side projects don’t fail because of bad code.

 They fail before the first real feature.